-The bill would also authorize the legislative body of such a local jurisdiction within an urbanized area to adopt traffic mitigation policies for future residential projects.
-The bill would exempt a residential project seeking a land use approval from compliance with additional mitigation measures for traffic impacts, if the local jurisdiction that has adopted that traffic mitigation policies.
+The bill would also authorize the legislative body of such a local jurisdiction within an urbanized area to adopt traffic mitigation measures for all future residential projects.
+The bill would exempt a residential project seeking a land use approval from compliance with additional measures for traffic impacts, if the local jurisdiction that has adopted those traffic mitigation measures.